Few model railway questions have such an absolute answer as this.

 Of the 20 replies offering suggestions no less than recommended Roket Card Glue.

 I’ve not come across this particular glue before so I investigated.
-A quick trip to Amazon confirmed the the groups recommendation.

 - “probably the best glue of its kind”,